tongueroo/schema_transformer/README.markdown

 -------

 Q: What table alteration are supported?
-A: I've only tested with adding columns and removing columns.
+A: I've only tested with adding columns and removing columns and indexes.

 Q: Can I add and drop multiple columns and indexes at the same time?
 A: Yes.